usnistgov/labbench/doc/guide/02_getting_started/03 data logging.md

 # Data Logging
 Several objects are included in `labbench` for logging test conditions and resulting measurement results.
-* Automatic logging of interactions with `Device` attributes that are defined with `lb.property`, `lb.value`, and `lb.datareturn`
+* Automatic logging of interactions with `Device` attributes that are defined with {py:mod}`labbench.property`, {py:mod}`labbench.value`, and {py:mod}`labbench.datareturn`
 * Manual logging through simple dictionary mapping
 The data model is driven by a root table of test conditions and measurement results, with relational tables when necessary.
 In the root table, each row represents a test condition.
-Common non-scalar data types (`pandas.DataFrame`, `numpy.array`, long strings, files generated outside the data tree, etc.) are automatically stored in folders, which are referred to by relative file paths in the database.
+Common non-scalar data types ({py:class}`pandas.DataFrame`, {py:func}`numpy.array`, long strings, files generated outside the data tree, etc.) are automatically stored in folders, which are referred to by relative file paths in the database.

-Logging is provided for several root data formats through `labbench.CSVLogger`, `labbench.HDFLogger`, and `labbench.SQLiteLogger`.
+Logging is provided for specific root data formats through {py:class}`labbench.CSVLogger`, {py:class}`labbench.HDFLogger`, and {py:class}`labbench.SQLiteLogger`.

 ## Example: Logging with `Device` objects in scripts
 The use of logging objects requires some light configuration, and one call to add data per test row.